lloc/wordpress-plugins-phpunit/README.md

 ## Step 3

-Let's create a directory that will give a home to our source-code.
-This is the place to put a first class that you'll test soon.
+Create a directory that will give a home to a small test-class named _WcctaTest.php_:

     mkdir -p tests/wccta